msavin/SteveJobs/README.md

 ## The simple jobs queue that just works.

-**IN DEVELOPMENT.** Steve Jobs makes it really easy to run scheduled tasks.
-It's specially designed to work with Meteor by leveraging MongoDB and the fibers-based timeout function for effortless setup and ease of use.
+**IN DEVELOPMENT.** Steve Jobs makes it really easy to run scheduled jobs on Meteor.
+It's specially designed to work with Meteor by leveraging MongoDB collections and fibers-based timer functions for effortless setup and use.
+ - Runs one job at a time
+ - Runs on one server at a time
+ - Archives all jobs and their outcomes
+ - Retries failed jobs on server restart
+ - Designed for smooth performance on Meteor

 ## How to Use